libsidplayfp/VICE-testprogs/testbench/readme.txt

 ================================================================================
 --------------------------------------------------------------------------------

+so far, all emulators of VICE are supported:

+x64
+x64sc
+x128c64     - x128 in C64 mode
+x128
+xscpu64
+x64dtv
+xpet
+xcbm2
+xcbm5x0
+xvic
+xplus4
+vsid

+additionally some other emulators have implemented a suitable set of options:

+hoxs64
+micro64
+emu64
+yace

+also some "real" hardware is supported:

+chameleon   - turbo chameleon C64 core via USB link cham20      - chameleon vic20 core via USB link c64rmk2     - C64R-MK2 via USB link

+TODO: add support for more emulators and "real" hardware. if you are a emulator-
+      or hardware maker - please get in touch with us!

 make sure to give the full path to the emulator binary, and use the respective switches to skip tests that make no sense and/or can not work.